Finite-Code/Tech-Rituals.cf/SECURITY.md

 # Founded Vulnerabities

-# None
+None

 ## Reporting a Vulnerability

-# Everyone always has an option to report vulnerability via an issue or pull request
+# "Everyone always has an option to report vulnerability via an issue or pull request"